spaceapegames/scala-redis/README.md

     val fns = List[List[String] => Option[Int]](lp, rp, set)
     val tasks = fns map (fn => scala.actors.Futures.future { fn(l) })
     val results = tasks map (future => future.apply())

-## Implementing asynchronous patterns using pooling and Futures

-scala-redis is a blocking client for Redis.
-But you can develop high performance asynchronous patterns of computation using scala-redis and Futures.
-RedisClientPool allows you to work with multiple RedisClient instances and Futures offer a non-blocking semantics on top of this.
-The combination can give you good numbers for implementing common usage patterns like scatter/gather.
-Here's an example that you will also find in the test suite.
-It uses the scatter/gather technique to do loads of push across many lists in parallel.
-The gather phase pops from all those lists in parallel and does some compuation over them.

-Here's the main routine that implements the pattern:

-    // set up Executors
-    val system = ActorSystem("ScatterGatherSystem")
-    import system.dispatcher

-    val timeout = 5 minutes

-    private[this] def flow[A](noOfRecipients: Int, opsPerClient: Int, keyPrefix: String,
-      fn: (Int, String) => A) = {
-      (1 to noOfRecipients) map {i =>
-        Future {
-          fn(opsPerClient, "list_" + i)
-        }
-      }
-    }

-    // scatter across clients and gather them to do a sum def scatterGatherWithList(opsPerClient: Int)(implicit clients: RedisClientPool) = {
-      // scatter
-      val futurePushes = flow(100, opsPerClient, "list_", listPush)

-      // concurrent combinator: Future.sequence
-      val allPushes = Future.sequence(futurePushes)

-      // sequential combinator: flatMap
-      val allSum = allPushes flatMap {result =>
-        // gather
-        val futurePops = flow(100, opsPerClient, "list_", listPop)
-        val allPops = Future.sequence(futurePops)
-        allPops map {members => members.sum}
-      }
-      Await.result(allSum, timeout).asInstanceOf[Long]
-    }

-    // scatter across clietns and gather the first future to complete def scatterGatherFirstWithList(opsPerClient: Int)(implicit clients: RedisClientPool) = {
-      // scatter phase: push to 100 lists in parallel val futurePushes = flow(100, opsPerClient, "seq_", listPush)

-      // wait for the first future to complete val firstPush = Future.firstCompletedOf(futurePushes)

-      // do a sum on the list whose key we got from firstPush val firstSum = firstPush map {key => listPop(opsPerClient, key)
-      }
-      Await.result(firstSum, timeout).asInstanceOf[Int]
-    }

 ## License